The do’s and don’ts of passing on bad or duplicate gifts.

 You could try to make use of whatever you’ve been given, even if you don’t like it.
 But why wear a jumper, use the vase or eat some chocolates that aren’t to your taste simply because you feel you should.
 It’s not your fault the gift wasn’t right, so you shouldn’t feel guilty about it.
 Saying that, I’ve persevered with a cardie I wasn’t initially keen on and now I love it!

 Perhaps the best option, if you’re brave enough, is to be honest about the present.
 Tell the gift-giver why it’s not right and ask if they would be able to give you a gift receipt so you could exchange it, or if they would do it for you.
-This will be a lot easier if you’ve already got the gift than if it’s just not to your taste.
+This will be a lot easier if the gift is something you already have than if it’s just not to your taste.
 Still, it’s worth a go.

 And if you can avoid the awkwardness, then it’s actually a winning strategy.
 You’re giving someone a gift they hopefully will like, you’re helping the environment by not chucking it away and you’re saving yourself some cash by not having to buy something new.